"I see little of more importance to the future

 the further development of their talents.

-MCC's Artist Fellowships recognize exceptional work by Massachusetts artists across a range of disciplines.
+Mass Cultural Council's Artist Fellowships recognize exceptional work by Massachusetts artists across a range of disciplines.
 These highly competitive awards provide artists crucial validation among their peers and the public.
 They catalyze artistic advancement and pave the way for creative innovation of enduring cultural value.
 Read about some of the most prominent fellows in the program's history.

 publicizes its artist awards through the Gallery@MCC,